 Craftsman – Low-pitched roofs, porches with thick square columns, and exposed beams characterize the Craftsman style.
 These homes also usually have stained glass windows.
 Doors for these homes are commonly made from solid wood with decorative glass or a divided-light window on top.

 Contemporary – Clean lines, asymmetrical designs, flat roofs with multilevel rooflines, and simple windows dominate contemporary homes.
-Window styles that work well in this homestyle include sliding, casement, and stationary windows.
+Window styles that work well in this homestyle include stationary, casement, and vinyl sliding windows.
 Exterior doors in contemporary homes are typically sleek and have lever handle hardware in modern metallic finishes.

 Traditional – The common materials you’ll see in traditional homes include brick, stone, and stucco.
 If you have a traditional home, consider choosing double-hung windows with two window sashes within a single frame for a clean, classic look.
 Wood and fiberglass entry doors with wood stain finishes are great for these homes.

-For high-quality entry and patio doors, choose Woodbridge Home Exteriors.
-You can also count on us for your siding and window replacement.
-Call us at (800) 728-3502 or complete our contact form to get a free estimate.
-We serve homeowners in Arlington and Dallas, TX.
+For high-quality entry and patio doors and new windows, choose Woodbridge Home Solutions.
+You can count on us for your residential window replacement needs.
+Call or complete our contact form to get a free estimate with an in-home consultation.